MikeBishop/http-misc-extensions/draft-montenegro-httpauth-multilegged-auth.md

 authenticated clients to the same server.
 If this is not honored, then the server can easily lose track of security context associations.

-A proxy that correctly honors client to server authentication integrity will supply the "Proxy-support: Session-Based- Authentication" HTTP header to the client in HTTP responses from the proxy.
+A proxy that correctly honors client-to-server authentication integrity will supply the "Proxy-support: Session-Based- Authentication" HTTP header to the client in HTTP responses from the proxy.